azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 ## Monitoring Solution for AzSK.AzureDevOps (ADO Scanner)

  ### Overview:
-The Monitoring features of AzSK.AzureDevOps empower dev ops teams with the following capabilities:
+The monitoring features of AzSK.AzureDevOps empower dev ops teams with the following capabilities:
 - a single pane of glass view of devops security.
 - visibility to control status for their DevOps organizations.